Middle School / High School

 ORGANISATION

 In “Collège”, the courses are located at the main building of the LFSL.
 For the Lycée, they are located in the annex a few minutes walk from the main building.
-Lycée students go to the main building to take science and sports classes and for lunch.
+Lycée students go to the main building to take science classes and for practical exercises in the laboratories.

 The timetable is organized in a 55-minute class session.
 The schedule for each division runs from 8:00 to 12:05, and from 13:10 to 18:20 from Monday to Friday.
 It should be added the time to devote each day to personal work at home.